ThatGuyIain/cmpm-121-incremental-game/README.md

 Update 1:

 Added a clickable button:
--changed button color
+changed button color
--gave button a drop shadow
+gave button a drop shadow
--rounded the corners of the button
--increased the size of the button
+rounded the corners of the button increased the size of the button

+Update 2:
+Added a counter to keep track of clicks